verdaux/BookNotes/Phrases/Insults.md

 - [ ] There's a door.
 Please use it.
 - [ ] You brighten every room you walk out from.
 - [ ] I wish you were as right as you are passionate.
+- [ ] Do you usually get your way when you act like this?